stakater/developer-handbook/content/kubernetes/requests-limits.md

 There is no single right or wrong value, you need to calculate this based on your team's or microservice's usage and need.
 And this should be monitored explicitly for a period of time by the developers, to come to a final conclusion.
 For this, there are 2 options:

-- Either you can do this manually through Grafana & Prometheus and look for container cpu & memory usage and then update Request & Limit manually.
+- Either you can do this manually through Grafana & Prometheus and look for container CPU and memory usage and then update Request and Limit manually.

-- Use Vertical Pod Autoscaler(Still in beta as of 17-04-2020)
+- Use Vertical Pod Autoscaler

 ## Solution

-### Don't overcommit memory
+### Don't over-commit memory

 - Implement mutating admission webhook
 - Set Requests = Limits